Arktische/smpl-cpp/README.md

-# build
+# Build
-`smplx-cpp` is easy to build and integrate, just add zlib and libtorch include directories and link libraries.

-> if you have installed libtorch and zlib in other paths. plz modify corresponding path in commands below
+If you have installed libtorch and zlib in other paths, please modify corresponding path in commands below

-## if you prefer to compile with source files
+## Compile with source files
 **CUDA version**

 ```bash